316 stainless steel is slightly magnetic -- will this affect its corrosion resistance?

 - Killiane, Wexford, Ireland

 July 22, 2008

 Q. WE ARE TRADING IN PUMP VALVE IN DIFFERENT MATERIAL OF CONSTRUCTION.
 ONE OF OUR SUPPLIERS HAS SUPPLIED A PUMP IN CF8M BUT HIGHLY ATTRACTED BY THE MAGNET.
 WILL IT BE POSSIBLE?
 AS FAR AS OUR KNOWLEDGE IS CONCERNED, CF8M IS NEVER ATTRACTED BY MAGNET.
 PLEASE ANSWER.AMRIT DEY

 A. Hi, Amrit.
 Based on the previous answers it sounds unlikely that CF8M or 316 stainless steel could be "highly attracted" by a magnet -- but slightly attracted, yes.

 Pine Beach, New Jersey

 August 6, 2009

-I have found that although the parts being welded are non-magnetic 316 stainless, the consumables used (and recommended for the purpose) often contain enough chromium to result in a level of ferrite high enough to be noticably magnetic.
-This is common practice (as far as I know), but for areas where ferrite must be avoided at all costs, such as nitric acid plants, then specially alloyed consumables that give a purely austenitic (non-magnetic) structure are available.Simon Price Jones
+A. I have found that although the parts being welded are non-magnetic 316 stainless, the consumables used (and recommended for the purpose) often contain enough chromium to result in a level of ferrite high enough to be noticeably magnetic.
+This is common practice (as far as I know); but for areas where ferrite must be avoided at all costs, such as nitric acid plants, then specially alloyed consumables that give a purely austenitic (non-magnetic) structure are available.Simon Price Jones

 Pump Manufacture - Leeds, England